 Indicates that the provider supports queries using the LIKE key word.

-To create a linked server to another instance of SQL Server using Transact-SQL
+This example creates a linked server to another instance of SQL Server using Transact-SQL:

 Execute the following code to configure the linked server to use the domain credentials of the login that is using the linked server.

 EXEC master.dbo.sp_addlinkedsrvlogin @rmtsrvname = N'SRVR002\ACCTG', @locallogin = NULL , @useself = N'True'; GO

 Follow Up: Steps to take after you create a linked server

 The following steps help you validate a linked server.

 Test the linked server